Discover your path to a career in healing with Northern Vermont University Online’s B.S. in wellness and alternative medicine program.

 - 2.0 cumulative GPA required

-Overview of the Wellness & Alternative Medicine Distance-Learning Degree
+Overview of the Wellness and Alternative Medicine Distance-Learning Degree

-- Students in this program explore the social, cultural, political and psychological dimensions of various systems of health care.
-It is a rigorous, science-based undergraduate program that emphasizes holistic models for health, wellness and healing.
-Based on the scientific protocols set by the National Institutes of Health’s National Center for Complementary & Alternative Medicine and Bastyr University’s Naturopathic Medical School program in Seattle, Washington, it provides the scientific knowledge and practical skills needed to make informed healthcare decisions and lifestyle choices and to prepare for careers as state-of-the-art healthcare professionals, veterinarians and doctors.
+- Students in this program explore the social, cultural, political, and psychological dimensions of various systems of health care.
+It is a rigorous, science-based undergraduate program that emphasizes holistic models for health, wellness, and healing.
+Based on the scientific protocols set by the National Institutes of Health’s National Center for Complementary and Alternative Medicine and Bastyr University’s Naturopathic Medical School program in Seattle, Washington, it provides the scientific knowledge and practical skills needed to make informed healthcare decisions and lifestyle choices and to prepare for careers as state-of-the-art healthcare professionals, veterinarians, and doctors.

 - A revised curriculum reflecting advances in medical knowledge and contemporary practice took effect in fall 2015.
-The new curriculum incorporates suggestions by two experts who reviewed the curriculum in 2012 and 2004, respectively: Dr. James S. Gordon, director of the Center for Mind-Body Medicine Program at Georgetown University, former chair of the White House Commission on Complementary & Alternative Medicine and a member of the Advisory Council for the NIH National Center for Complimentary & Alternative Medicine (NCCAM); and Dr. Joseph Jacobs, former director of NCCAM.
+The new curriculum incorporates suggestions by two experts who reviewed the curriculum in 2012 and 2004, respectively: Dr. James S. Gordon, director of the Center for Mind-Body Medicine Program at Georgetown University, former chair of the White House Commission on Complementary and Alternative Medicine, and a member of the Advisory Council for the NIH National Center for Complimentary and Alternative Medicine (NCCAM); and Dr. Joseph Jacobs, former director of NCCAM.

 View Degree Requirements for the Bachelor of Science Degree in Wellness and Alternative Medicine

-Preview a Wellness & Alternative Medicine Distance Learning Course
+Preview a Wellness and Alternative Medicine Distance Learning Course

-Curious about what it’s like to be a Wellness & Alternative Medicine student through Northern Vermont University Online?
-Find out with our Wellness & Alternative Medicine Preview Course, where you’ll find syllabi, course descriptions, sample assignments, discussion prompts and get a feel for our online course delivery platform.
+Curious about what it’s like to be a wellness and alternative medicine student through Northern Vermont University Online?
+Find out with our wellness and alternative medicine preview course, where you’ll find syllabi, course descriptions, sample assignments, and discussion prompts as well as get a feel for our online course delivery platform.
 This course is currently a part of Johnson State College Online.
-In Summer 2018, all JSC Online courses will become NVU Online courses.
+In summer 2018, all JSC Online courses will become NVU Online courses.